Using BusyContacts with Exchange

 When sharing contacts with others, there are two options you may want to enable, for keeping track of changes to contacts on shared contacts:

-First, in BusyContacts > Preferences > Advanced, select “Confirm changes to cards on shared address books” if you want to display a warning when you edit or delete an event on a shared address book.
+First, in BusyContacts > Settings > Advanced, select “Confirm changes to cards on shared address books” if you want to display a warning when you edit or delete an event on a shared address book.

 Second, in the address book Info dialog for any given address book (which you can display by double-clicking the address book name in the address book List), select “Show change notifications in Inbox” to display a badge on the app icon and a message in the Inbox when contacts are added or changed by others, or deselect it to avoid seeing badges and Inbox notifications for that address book.